 We are also pursuing opportunities to apply our gene therapy platform technologies in cancer by genetically modifying a patient's own T cells to target and destroy cancer cells.
 Our collaboration with Celgene focuses on CAR T cell product candidates directed against BCMA, a protein expressed on the surface of multiple myeloma cells, plasma cells and some mature B cells.
-We are conducting a multi-site Phase I clinical study in the United States to evaluate the safety and efficacy of our bb2121 product candidate, the lead product candidate from this collaboration, in the treatment of subjects with relapsed/refractory multiple myeloma (CRB-401).
+We are developing, in collaboration with Celgene, our bb2121 and bb21217 product candidates with the goal of filing for regulatory approval in multiple myeloma on a global basis.
+We are conducting a multi-site Phase I clinical study in the United States to evaluate the safety and efficacy of our bb2121 product candidate, the lead product candidate from this collaboration, in the treatment of subjects with relapsed/refractory multiple myeloma (CRB-401), and the final patient enrolled in the CRB-401 study was treated in February 2018.
 We have exclusively licensed to Celgene the right to develop and commercialize our bb2121 product candidate, while we have retained an option to co-develop and co-promote this product candidate in the United States.
+In February 2018, Celgene treated the first patient in a Phase 2 clinical trial of bb2121 in relapsed/refractory multiple myeloma, and Celgene plans to conduct additional clinical studies of bb2121 in earlier lines of treatment, including a planned international Phase III study of bb2121 in third line multiple myeloma.
+Celgene has announced plans to file a BLA with the FDA in 2019 for bb2121 to treat relapsed/refractory multiple myeloma.

-In addition, we anticipate initiating in 2017 a Phase I clinical study in the United States to evaluate the safety and efficacy of the next anti-BCMA CAR T cell product candidate arising from our collaboration with Celgene.
-We are also collaborating with Kite Pharma, Inc. in the research and development of second-generation TCR product candidates directed against an antigen relating to certain cancers associated with the human papilloma virus, and with Medigene AG, through its subsidiary Medigene Immunotherapies GmbH, in the research and development of TCR product candidates directed against up to four antigens for the treatment of cancer indications.
+In September 2017, we initiated a Phase I clinical study of bb21217, the second anti-BCMA cell product candidate arising from our collaboration with Celgene, and Celgene exercised its option to obtain an exclusive worldwide license to develop and commercialize bb21217.
+We are also collaborating with Medigene AG, through its subsidiary Medigene Immunotherapies GmbH, in the research and development of TCR product candidates directed against up to four antigens for the treatment of cancer indications, and with TC BioPharm Limited in the research and development of gamma delta CAR T cells directed at hematologic and solid tumor targets.